pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Click the Deployment tile](images/OCP15.png)

 - When you see that the build is complete, scroll down and you will see that Services and a Route has been created for our deployment.
-Click the Rout link for my-first-nginx deployment to see the application.
+Click the Route link for my-first-nginx deployment to see the application.

 ![Click route link](images/OCP16.png)